Navy10021/transcrypto/README.md

 **TransCrypto** is a project that integrates ***Transformer-based neural network models*** with ***RSA encryption*** to ensure secure text data processing.
 This model encrypts text data using a Transformer network and adds an extra layer of security through RSA encryption.

+## 🤖 What is a Transformer Model?

+A **Transformer model** is a type of deep learning model introduced in the paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762).
+It is widely used in natural language processing(NLP) tasks due to its ability to handle long-range dependencies and parallelize training.
+Transformers use self-attention mechanisms to weigh the importance of different parts of the input data dynamically.

+## 🔐 What is RSA Encryption?

+**RSA (Rivest–Shamir–Adleman) encryption** is a public-key cryptosystem that is widely used for secure data transmission.
+It involves two keys: a public key, which can be distributed widely, and a private key, which is kept secret.
+RSA is based on the mathematical difficulty of factoring the product of two large prime numbers.

 ## 📋 Features

 - **Transformer-based Encryption**: Uses Transformer neural networks for encoding and decoding text data.